nu-jliu/allen.github.io/_projects/ekf-slam-from-scratch.md

 Odometry uses the forward kinematics of the TurtleBot3's differential drive design to calculate the theoretical location of the robot based on how the wheels have turned, assuming no slipping occurs.

-However, slipping does in fact occur, meaning that overtime the odometry estimate will drift away from the real location of the robot.
+However, slipping does in fact occur, meaning that over time the odometry estimate will drift away from the real location of the robot.
 This can be seen in the video above.

 ### Landmark Detection and Data Association
 We'd like to improve the state estimate from odometry by looking at data from the world around us.
 This is where the 2D LiDAR data comes in.
 Our controlled environment has cylindrical obstacles in it, which can be used as landmarks for positioning the robot in the environment.

-However, the LiDAR data comes in as a series of data points giving us how far away an object is (range) and what angle it's at from the front of the robot (bearing).
+However, the LiDAR data comes in as a series of data points giving us how far away an object is (**range**) and the angle from the front of the robot (**bearing**).
 In order to interpret this data as "cylinders," it'll have to be processed a few different ways.

 {:refdef: style="text-align: center;"}
 ![Raw LiDAR data](/assets/images/ekf-slam-from-scratch/raw-lidar-data.png){: width="50%"}